 Obesity is a significant problem in captive chameleon populations.
 We love our pets and feeding our pets is not only fascinating for us, but is a sign of that love.
 We would never let our pets go hungry!
 And this well intentioned action actually creates an unhealthy situation where our chameleons become overweight and unhealthy.
 In gravid females it can be deadly.
 The large fat pads become life threatening in females when they grow so large that they make it difficult for the large eggs to make their way through the oviduct and to the laying nest.
 This is a form of egg binding.

-When eating more than they need, the chameleon’s body will store fat in various places including the casque, the overall body cavity, and the internal fat pads.
+When eating more than they need, the chameleon’s body will store fat in various places in the body.
 These areas will take on a softer appearance.
+Various places more noticeable will swell including the casque of the Veiled Chameleon or the top of the Panther Chameleon head.
 Below is a set of reference images that show a healthy shape and an obese shape.

 In this necropsy you can clearly see the fat pads in the deceased female Meller’s Chameleon.
 The orangish, creamy colored objects to the hind end (left side of image) are the fat pads.
 When these are filling the body cavity in back there isn’t much room for relatively large eggs to squeeze through.